We’re all familiar with what a hearing aid is: A small wearable device that helps people to hear.

 Firstly, I am in no way disputing that the function of hearing aids is anything other than amazing.
 Viral videos of babies hearing for the first time, grandparents being able to hear their grandchildren’s voices and other incredibly human stories that we share, all serve as proof that these devices are incredibly meaningful both to wearer and the outside world.
 In fact, something these stories highlight is our intrinsic need to communicate.
 So considering just how meaningful these devices are, shouldn’t we take some time to consider their appearance?

 Hearing aids seem to be easily separated into two categories of appearance.
 The beige, pseudo skin coloured ones that aim to conceal themselves, yet become more conspicuous in their attempt at invisibility.
+(And which notably, clearly display the white, male default in their design.
+Where are the black skin tones?)
 And the silver, almost robotic designs that seem to take inspiration from 90s consumer electronics and bad science fiction.
 Generally all of these are plastic, with small fiddly controls that seem counterintuitive to the needs of elderly users.
 (But that’s a discussion for another time.)

 Personally, I think that we can do better.